Taxation, Master of Science

 The one-year, 31-credit, M.S.T. program provides a comprehensive and in-depth knowledge of the Internal Revenue Code, tax regulations, judicial decisions and Treasury rulings.
 The tax curriculum focuses on the technical area of taxation so that graduates are able to enter and advance as tax specialists in the profession of public accounting or enter corporate management in the tax area.
 You learn to research tax questions, develop tax-planning strategies, and facilitate tax compliance.
 The M.S.T. program requires a student to complete a maximum of 11 courses or 31 credits.
 Specifically, the curriculum is allocated into three categories: (a) four required curriculum courses for 10 credits; (b) four tax elective courses for twelve credits; and (c) three elective courses for nine credits.
 All courses within this rigorous program are taught by working professionals in the field.
 Technological tools, including on-line access to major tax services, are readily available to all students.

-The M.S.T. program is offered at two of St. John's convenient locations: the Manhattan campus and the Queens campus.
+The M.S.T. program is offered at our Queens campus.
 You may also elect to complete some of your tax course work at the St. John's campuses in Staten Island, NY, or Rome, Italy.
 The M.S.T. program is offered through a distance learning format.
 The online tax courses are of the same high caliber and as academically challenging as those taught in our classrooms.
 We are proud of our highly dedicated and qualified faculty composed of experienced certified public accountants (CPAs) holding J.D. and L.L.M. degrees in taxation.